 Divorce Rates in the 21st Century

-The rate decreased faster in America than it increased in Japan.
+The rate decreased faster in the United States than it increased in Japan.
 One theory is that the Great Recession of 2008–2010 forced couples to stay together in order to survive financially.
 However, the American decrease began back in 1990 (see graph below).

-The Japanese rate began rising in 1988, as young working adult women began to decide to put off marriage to somewhat later years, if at all, revolting against tradition.
+The Japanese rate began rising in 1988, as young working adult women began to decide to put off marriage to somewhat later years—if ever—revolting against tradition.

 Japan experiences a continually declining birth rate, an increasing elderly population, and one of the lowest fertility rates globally.

-The divorce rate in America began to rise again with economic recovery after the Great Recession of 2008–2010.
+The divorce rate in the United States began to rise again with economic recovery after the Great Recession of 2008–2010.

 Divorce Rates of 2015